 Mathematical Physics

-The teaching activity concerns the Rational Mechanics course at the Mechanical Engineering Degree course of the Faculty of Engineering and Doctorate courses on relevant topics of Mathematical Physics and Applied Mathematics.
+The teaching activity concerns the Rational Mechanics course for the Bachelor’s Degrees in Mechanical Engineering and Computer and Automation Engineering, and Doctorate courses on relevant topics of Mathematical Physics and Applied Mathematics.
+Since the 2022/2023 Academic Year we have also been responsible for supervising internships and degree thesis; some examples are given below:

 • Analysis and numerical simulation of the main modes of vibration of lattice structures.